DS3Lab/feebee/README.md

 Running the evaluation on all datasets, feature transformations, methods and their hyper-parameters involves four major steps.

 ### (1) Export all dataset representations
-The app used for exporting dataset representation into numpy arrays is can be found in the file `export.py`.
+The app used for exporting dataset representations into numpy arrays is can be found in the file `export.py`.
 In order to export all representations inspect and run the following scripts:

 - `bash scripts/export/mnist.sh`